-Carbon emissions Establish a Net Zero Carbon strategy and pathway during 2024 to decarbonize its portfolio Reduce carbon emissions, energy, and water use by 2% annually or 10% by 2025 (2019 baseline) Energy (L4L) - 4.1% change in 2022 compared to 2021 Carbon (L4L) - 4.2% change in 2022 compared to 2021 Water (L4L) - 5.7% change in 2022 compared to 2021 Resource consumption Increase number of buildings with ENERGY STAR scores in 2024 - approximately 68% in 2023 Increase whole building energy and water data to 100% by 2023 - approximately 80% in 2022 Increase waste data coverage to 100% in 2024 - approximately 55% in 2022 Develop waste reduction targets and plans by 2023 - target to achieve 75% waste diversion by 2025 - approximately 26% diversion rate achieved in 2022 Approximately 40% of the Properties have waste reduction plans based on green building certifications including BOMA Best, LEED® and FITWEL® Climate risk Completed climate risk assessments in 2023 Together with a consultant, the REIT completed both physical and transition climate risks for its Properties.
-The assessment provided an overview of the most material physical and transition risks to its Properties, as well as recommendations on how to manage these risks to improve climate resilience Transparency and accountability Engage with 100% of property managers and tenants on ESG activities (annually) Increase green building certification to 75% by 2024 - approximately 52% in 2023 Social impact Improve/create amenities at certain Properties (i.e, tenant lounge, gym, café) Engage tenants on ESG through the REIT's property managers running events and campaigns that relate to supporting the environment and/or health and wellness of tenants
+Carbon emissions Aim to achieve net zero operational carbon emissions intensity across all scopes by 2050 Reduce carbon emissions, energy, and water use by 2% annually or 10% by 2025 (2019 baseline).
+2019 to 2023 Like for Like ("L4L") figures: Energy - 1.5% decrease Carbon - 3.2% decrease Water - 3.4% decrease Resource consumption Increase number of buildings with ENERGY STAR scores by 2024 - approximately 59% in 2024 Increase whole building energy and water data to 100% by 2023 - approximately 88% in 2023 Increase waste data coverage to 100% by 2024 - approximately 68% in 2024 Target to achieve 85% waste diversion by 2025 - approximately 23.3% diversion rate achieved in 2023 Approximately 55% of the Properties have waste reduction plans based on green building certifications including BOMA Best, LEED® and FITWEL® Climate risk assessment Completed climate risk assessments in 2023 Together with a consultant, the REIT completed both physical and transition climate risks for its Properties.
+The assessment provided an overview of the most material physical and transition risks to its Properties, as well as recommendations on how to manage these risks to improve climate resilience Transparency and accountability Engage with 100% of property managers and tenants on ESG activities (annually) Increase green building certification to 75% by 2027 - approximately 55% in 2024 Social impact Improve/create amenities at certain Properties (i.e, tenant lounge, gym, café) Engage tenants on ESG through the REIT's property managers running events and campaigns that relate to supporting the environment and/or health and wellness of tenants